Benedek4000/eng130_cloud_computing/README.md

 - make sure to create a security group for the template, as the instances can be identified by this security group, in case they need to connect to another instance (like a database host)
+- to provide a provision script, edit the user data in advanced details, make sure to include `#!/bin/bash` as the first line
 - once the template is created, create a new auto-scaling group based on the template created
+- in a few minutes, the first instances should be created